Lavender and Old Lace: Plot

-Carl Winfield is transformed by Miss Ainslie and confides that his own mother died when he was young.
+Carl Winfield is transformed by Miss Ainslie and confides that his mother died when he was young.
 Although he does not remember her, he's been told awful stories about her vices, mainly alcoholism.
 Despite that Miss Ainslie is unmarried and has no children, he believes she's the vision of a perfect mother.

 Mr. Winfield proposes to Ruth, and she accepts, although no date is set, then Joseph Pendleton proposes to Hepsey, and she accepts.
 With this much excitement, it's difficult to imagine the surprise when Aunt Jane returns, a married woman!
 Not trusting the "heathen laws" with which she was married, Aunt Jane rushes to put forth a Christian union with one priest and two witnesses, Ruth and Carl.
 The bridegroom, James Ball, is anything but thrilled.
 He has lived a long sailor's life and enjoyed his bachelor days no end.
 He also fancies younger women – like Ruth and Hepsey!
 To his credit, he is there upon his word, having proposed to Miss Hathaway 30 years ago!
 It turns out that he was the purpose of her trip to Italy.

 When Aunt Jane, now Mrs. Ball, discovers her husband's roving eye, she fires Hepsey and sends Ruth away, using her honeymoon as an excuse.
 Hepsey's and Joe's wedding is immediately put forth.
 Ruth, on the other hand, isn't ready to rush into marriage.
 She heads for Miss Ainslie's house instead.
 There, she knows, she will be comfortable for the duration of her holiday.
 Linens, china, and furniture make up the wedding gifts.

 While Ruth is staying with Miss Ainslie, the woman makes changes to her will, leaving everything to Ruth and Carl.
 Both insist they would rather have her, Carl especially.
 Strangely, Miss Ainslie and Carl share a dream about Carl's father.
 They confide it to Ruth, but she is unwilling to believe it is anything more than a coincidence.
 Nonetheless, it has changed Miss Ainslie and she has lost her will to live.

 In the end, Ruth and Carl discover the truth: that Mary Ainslie was engaged to Charles G. Winfield, captain of the schooner Mary, but that he married Carl's mother, Abigail Weatherby, instead.
 After his wife died, he was too proud to come forward with his son, so he stayed away all those years.
 And all those years, Miss Ainslie was waiting for him.
 Her friend, Jane, knew this, but hadn't the heart to tell her.
 Instead, she lit the lamp in her attic for hers and Miss Ainslie's sailors to make their way back to them.